Mental health providers

 - Develop individual plan of service (IPOS) with the individual within 30 days of the order being issued.

-- Connect to and deliver of ordered services either directly or through contracted providers.
+- Connect to and deliver ordered services either directly or through contracted providers.

 - Collect baseline data with specific metrics, and follow-up data at regular intervals.